-34 Things You Need to Know About Arthritis
+38 Things Doctors Wish You Knew About Arthritis

 If the word makes you think about older folks with creaky knees and jumbo bottles of ibuprofen, you need an update.
-Arthritis now strikes an estimated 91 million American adults, according to a new study, and 30 percent of them are ages 18 to 64.
-By far the most common type, which affects 57 percent of Americans with arthritis, is osteoarthritis, followed by gout (27 percent of cases), psoriatic arthritis (14 percent), and rheumatoid arthritis (3 percent).
+Arthritis now strikes an estimated 91 million American adults, according to a recent study in Arthritis and Rheumatology, and 30 percent of them are between the ages of 18 and 64.
+By far the most common type—hitting around 30 million Americans—is osteoarthritis, followed by gout (about 8 million people), psoriatic arthritis (around 7.5 million), and rheumatoid arthritis (about 1.5 million), according to the Arthritis Foundation.
 There is no cure for any of them, but science has made several breakthroughs in understanding how to treat the inflammation and pain that come with the condition as well as how to halt the underlying joint damage.
 The first line of defense: Educate yourself.
 Don’t miss this primer on the 10 types of arthritis you could have.

 Ternavskaia Olga Alibec/Shutterstock

 “When you use a topical it gets absorbed through the skin so it has to penetrate far to get to the cartilage,” says Dr. Colvin.
 “Topicals may not help as much as oral NSAIDs, but they’re good for people who don’t want to take a pill, and they have fewer side effects like gastrointestinal bleeding.”
 And research shows they can help: In one study, when people with osteoarthritis used NSAID gels, drops, or patches, half said their pain fell by 50 percent or more over 12 weeks.
 Looking for other ways to lessen joint aches?
 Find out the 15 little life hacks to make arthritis less painful.